Adult Professional Studies Admission

-- A student who has not earned 12 semester hours of academic credit through a college or university as a full-time student post high school graduation must apply for admission as a new freshman.
-Students who have only CPL credit, military or other non-college credit will be classified as new freshmen.
-These do not count as college transfer credit.
+- A student who has not attended a college or university as a full-time student post high school graduation must apply for admission as a new freshman.
+Credit from CPLt, military or other non-college sources does not count as college attendance.
+Students with these credits only will still apply as new freshmen.
+[A high school transcript or GED is required.]

 - A student who has earned at least 12 semester hours of academic credit at another college or university as a full-time student post high school graduation will apply for admission as a transfer student.

-- Students who are seeking education certification post-baccalaureate follow the same application process as transfer students.
+- Students with a bachelor’s degree who are seeking elementary education certification follow the same application process as transfer students.

-- Students who are not seeking a degree, or who are enrolled in another institution, but wish to take a course from Asbury University may apply, completing the Special Status Application online at www.asbury.edu/apply.
+- Students who are not seeking a degree, or who are enrolled in another institution, but wish to take an undergraduate online course from Asbury University may apply, completing the Special Status Application online at asbury.edu/apply.